-No discussion on the topic of 'flow' would be complete without reference to Mihály Csíkszentmihályi, one of the most eminent psychologists of the modern era, who coined the term in the early 1970's.
+No discussion on the topic of 'flow' would be complete without reference to the late, great, Mihály Csíkszentmihályi, one of the most eminent psychologists of the modern era, who coined the term in the early 1970's.
 Csíkszentmihályi's interest in, and understanding of 'flow', arose from a class he taught on the psychology of play.

 As part of an exercise on adult play, Csíkszentmihályi instructed his students to interview people who loved playing sports, music, chess, poker etc., and among other questions, he got his students to ask their interviewees: 'how does it feel when you are doing this thing that you love to do?'